Video streaming sites are maturing and 2019, continuing into 2020, have

 A) Installing your local TV antenna and why a local antenna brings so many more local stations than was possible years ago.

-C) How a viewer can add additional TV channels from PAY internet TV and movie streaming sites - with no contracts.
+C) How a viewer can add additional TV channels from legal PAID internet TV and movie streaming sites - with no contracts.

-D) Information on changes occurring in TV broadcast standards allowing viewers to capture even more local stations in the near future.
+D) Information on changes occurring in TV broadcast standards allowing viewers to capture even more local stations in the months ahead.

 In decades past a TV antenna mounted on the roof probably received fewer than five TV stations in many cities.
 Digital broadcast technology today, may increase the number of received stations to fifty or more.
-You only need an antenna, your current television set, and some coax cables with connectors to connect your TV to the antenna.
-TV for free, with no monthly fee.
+Of course, you may not like all the channels, just as you might not watch all of the channels available on cable and satellite TV.

 I provide a few web links you can follow to see what local TV stations will be available to you at your home address before you even step out of the house to buy an antenna.
 If you are skeptical about following links, one of the three is a US government site.
 Not sure if that makes you feel any better, but it does provide information on TV stations in cities and towns throughout the US.

-One free option to avoid paying for an internet is your local library.
-Libraries ain't just for books anymore.
+Along with watching your local television stations, and to avoid paying for internet connection, a free option for additional TV and movie viewing is your local library.
+Libraries are not just for books anymore.
 Libraries today carry a large selection of movies, TV episodes, documentaries, and more in the library's DVD section.

-With your purchase of a DVD player for less than US $50, you can have movie nights at home with popcorn, hot dogs, and your choice from hundreds of DVD videos available with your free library card.
-Popcorn and hot dogs are extra from your local grocery store.
-Or invite the neighbors over.
-You provide the movie; they provide the snacks.
+With your purchase of a DVD player for less than US $50, you can have movie nights at home with your choice from hundreds of DVD videos available with your free library card.

 If not, cable companies are always ready to forgive and forget - often at a better rate than their previous fee if you canceled for over a month.